krydos/blog/_posts/2017-10-27-ssh-escape-seqaence.md

 Hey,

 So your SSH session has been frozen?
-Here is what I'm doing when it happens.
+Here is what I was doing when it happened.

 <a target="_blank" href="/assets/img/ssh-baboon.gif"><img alt="ssh frozen gif" src="/assets/img/ssh-baboon.gif" width="550px"/></a>

-The actual thing you should do is press:
+The actual thing that should be done is press:

 - `Enter`
 - `~` (tilda)